 Assessment will be in the form of 3 essay based exams at the end of year 2, with no coursework component.
 There are no exams at the end of year 1, learners will need to commit to the full 2 years to gain the A-level qualification.

-The study of Classics nurtures the personal transferable skills of problem-solving, analysis, disciplined argument and persuasive presentation which employers value highly.
+The study of Classical Civilisation nurtures the personal transferable skills of problem-solving, analysis, disciplined argument and persuasive presentation which employers value highly.
 Its study is proof of intelligence, commitment and an ability to think creatively.
 All these skills will be sought by university admissions tutors and employers.

 Students make successful careers in the mainstream of commerce, law, finance and public administration, as well as in more directionally vocational fields such as teaching, archive and museum work, conservation etc.